avijit-dhaliwal/deeplearning_c/README.md

 - Challenges in memory management
 - Considerations for GPU acceleration

-This blog post provides valuable information for those interested in the inner workings of deep learning frameworks and low-level implementations of neural networks.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.